-Q: How many eggs are laid in an average breeding season at ICF?
+Q: How many eggs are laid in an average breeding season at the International Crane Foundation?

-At ICF, about 130 to 150 eggs will be produced during a typical breeding season.
+At our headquarters, about 130 to 150 eggs are produced during a typical breeding season.
 Not all of these eggs are allowed to hatch.
-We want all the birds to breed and lay eggs, because it is important for their normal development.
+We want the birds to breed and lay eggs, because it is important for their normal development.
 Being a good parent takes practice, and we want good crane parents.
-Once these “practicing” parents become good incubators, they sometimes are given more “important” eggs from endangered species, such as Siberian or whooping cranes, to incubate.
+Once these “practicing” parents become good incubators, they sometimes are given more “important” eggs from endangered species, such as Siberian or Whooping Cranes, to incubate.
 The pair’s original egg(s) are not allowed to develop.
-Each year we select certain species with which to work.
+Each year we select certain species with which to breed.

 Q: How old are cranes when they first breed?

-Q: How many of the eggs laid at ICF are fertile?
+Q: How many of the eggs laid at the International Crane Foundation are fertile?

 Q: How many of the fertile eggs hatch?

-About 70% over the past 15 years.
+About 70 percent over the past 15 years.
 However, we do not try to hatch all of the eggs that are fertile.
 We want all of our pairs to behave as naturally as possible, and that includes breeding and laying eggs.
-But we have specific goals on which eggs we want to hatch.
+But we have specific goals for which eggs we want to hatch.
 We are also members of four Species Survival Plans (SSPs).
 Each plan is governed by a committee that sets breeding goals for pairs of a particular species held by member institutions.
 Since some pairs are easier to breed than others, the committee makes sure that one pair’s genetics will not become overrepresented in the captive population.
-In some instances, we are not allowed to hatch the eggs of some of our pairs, because those pairs are already well represented.
+In some instances, we are not allowed to hatch the eggs of some of our pairs, because those pairs are already well represented in captivity.

-Q: How many of the chicks at ICF survive to fledging?
+Q: How many of the chicks at the International Crane Foundation survive to fledge?

 Q: How big are crane eggs?

 The size of a crane egg depends on the species.
 The larger the crane, the larger the egg.
-The largest of crane eggs will be about 4.6 inches long.
+The largest of crane eggs is about 4.6 inches long.
 They are usually tan with brown speckles.

 Q: If you take eggs, will the cranes lay more?

 Yes.
 “Double clutching” is one of the primary justifications for keeping these slowly-reproducing birds in captivity.
-One sandhill pair once laid 19 eggs in a single season, but we usually want a pair to lay only 5-6 eggs so the female is not unduly stressed.
+One Sandhill pair once laid 19 eggs in a single season, but we usually want a pair to lay only 5 to 6 eggs so the female is not unduly stressed.